LashawnFofung/Superstore-Sales-Performance/Case Study/4 Analysis.md

 <h2>Analysis</h2>

-To gain a comprehensive understanding of Superstore Inc.'s operational performance and financial health, several key performance indicators (KPIs) were analyzed using the `sample_superstore_orders.xls` dataset.
+To gain a comprehensive understanding of Superstore Inc.'s operational performance and financial health, several key performance indicators (KPIs) were analyzed using the `sample_superstore.xls` dataset.
 These metrics provide crucial insights into sales effectiveness, profitability, and customer engagement.

 <h3>A. Key Performance Indicators (KPIs) Analysis</h3>